Returning from Abroad Part Three: Featuring Ryley Zapien’s Journey Home from Australia

 “Everything in Australia was still open at this point, so it felt strange to be returning to one of the places in the United States with the most confirmed COVID-19 cases at that time,” says Zapien.
 “But it was important to return home as quickly as possible for myself and others.”

 Zapien was gold that she had to leave on Wednesday, March 18th and had booked a flight for the following Tuesday.
-Unfortunately, her flight, like many others, was cancelled, leaving Zapien only a few options.
+Unfortunately, her flight, like many others, was canceled, leaving Zapien only a few options.
 Eventually, she found a flight that left that Friday, March 20th, giving her just two days to pack.

 On her 24-hour return home, Zapien said that she no longer felt fully in reality.